Oops! Something went wrong while submitting the form

 Registering as Guest.

 • Professional grade watercolor paints in tubes: at least one of each primary color of red, yellow and blue.
-Insturctoor prefers Daniel Smith or M. Graham watercolors.
+I prefer and recommend Daniel Smith or M. Graham watercolors.

 • A small travel palette with a lid and a seal.
-Instructor likes the Mijello air-tight watercolor palette with 18 wells.
-We will set up our palette and paints in class.
-If you already have a palette with watercolors in it, bring that to class instead.
+I like the Mijello air-tight watercolor palette with 18 wells.
+We will set up our palette and paints in the workshop.

 • Pens:

-Optional pens: a water-soluble Flair Paper-Mate black felt tip pen, any gel pens or paint pens you have and like using.
+o Optional pens: a water-soluble Flair Paper-Mate black felt tip pen, any gel pens or paint pens you have and like using

 • Glue sticks and scissors